Purpose

 Electronic files will be retained as if they were paper documents.
 Therefore, any electronic files that fall into one of the document types on the above schedule will be maintained for the designated amount of time.

 If a user has sufficient reason to keep an e-mail message, the message should be printed in hard copy and kept in the appropriate file or moved to an “archive” computer file folder.
-Backup and recovery methods will be tested on a regular basis.
+Backup and recovery methods will be tested regularly.

 2. Emergency Planning.